PrefectHQ/prefect/docs/api-ref/rest-api.md

 The Prefect REST API is hosted by the Orion Server or Prefect Cloud.

-A complete reference for the API is available at the bottom of this document.
+A complete, interactive reference for the REST API is available in the [Prefect REST API Reference](/api-ref/rest-api-reference/).

-Additionally, the reference can be viewed by visiting `/docs` of the API server.
+Additionally, the reference can be viewed by visiting the `/docs` endpoint of the API server.
 For example, [http://localhost:4200/docs](http://localhost:4200/docs) if running the API with `prefect orion start`.

 ## OpenAPI